 This outstanding art collection, with Designated status, was assembled by Charles Rogers FRS FSA (1711 to 1784) and presents a fascinating glimpse into the achievements of an 18th century English connoisseur.

-As well as history and heritage, the new Centre will become a location where culture vultures and art lovers alike will flock to experience new art exhibitions, see high quality touring shows and explore Plymouth’s own collections.
-Plymouth City Council’s Arts and Heritage Service has always had a strong commitment to contemporary art and the development of the History Centre will enable this to continue on an even bigger and grander scale.
+As well as history and heritage, the new centre will become a location where culture vultures and art lovers alike will flock to experience new exhibitions and artist commissions, see high quality touring shows and reflect on contemporary artists’ re-interpretation of Plymouth’s own collections.
+Plymouth Museums Galleries Archives has always had a strong commitment to contemporary art and the development of The Box will enable this to continue on an even bigger and grander scale.